zacharyss99/NewsJuice/README_general.md

 1. The main changes versus Milestone 3 can be found in README_Changes_MS_4.md

+3. you will find in the Docs folder:

-2. A detailed description of the app can be found in the docs/Application_Design_Document/APPLICATION_DESIGN.md
+    a.
+A detailed description of the app can be found in the docs/Application_Design_Document/APPLICATION_DESIGN.md

-3. A detaiñed description of the CI/CD test suit can be found in docs/CI_Evidence/README_testing_loader.md
+    b.
+A detaiñed description of the CI/CD test suit can be found in docs/CI_Evidence/README_testing_loader.md

-4. A detailed description of the Data Versioning approach can be found in docs/Data_Versioning_documentation/README_data_versioning.md
+    c.
+A detailed description of the Data Versioning approach can be found in docs/Data_Versioning_documentation/README_data_versioning.md

-5. A detailed description of Finetuning can be found in Finetuning/README.md
+4. A detailed description of Finetuning can be found in Finetuning/README.md

 Each service contains a README with a more detailed description
 - README_loader_deployed